YopDude/speedrun-wiki-sync/README.md

-Project Completed.
-External Adoption Declined.
-(Not in-use)

 # speedrun-wiki-sync

-A small, config‑driven tool that keeps **speedrun.com world record data** in sync with **MediaWiki pages**.
+A small, config-driven tool for keeping **speedrun.com world record data** in sync with **MediaWiki pages**.

-In plain terms:
+In short:

-* You tell it *which wiki pages exist*
+- You define which wiki pages exist
-* You tell it *which speedrun.com categories belong in which rows*
+- You define which speedrun.com categories map to which rows
-* The tool fetches the latest records and updates only those rows
+- The tool fetches records and updates *only* those rows

-It **does not guess**, **does not create new rows**, and **does not restructure pages**.
-Everything the bot touches is explicitly defined by you.
+It does not guess, invent structure, or modify anything that hasn’t been explicitly defined.

 ---

 ## Project status

-✅ **Functionality is essentially finished**
+**Completed.
+External adoption declined.
+(Not in use)**

-The main workflow works end‑to‑end:
+The full workflow works end-to-end:

 1. Fetch runs from speedrun.com
-2. Match them against your mappings
+2. Match them against explicit mappings
 3. Generate updated wikitext
-4. Show you what would change, or apply it
+4. Either preview the changes or apply them

 ---

-## Things to do
+## Possible future work (not planned)

-- Run the sync script as an automated job with proper logging
+- Run as a scheduled job with logging
-- Add a monthly summary email (changes applied, failures, new records)
+- Periodic summary emails (records changed, failures, unmapped categories)
-- Add case-by-case notification emails when new mappings or manual action is required
+- Optional notifications when manual intervention is needed

+These were considered but not implemented.

+---

-## What this tool actually does
+## What the tool actually does

 At a high level, the tool:

-* Pulls verified world‑record runs from the speedrun.com API
+- Pulls verified world-record runs from the speedrun.com API
-* Normalizes category names, variables, and labels
+- Normalizes category names, variables, and labels
-* Matches runs to *pre‑defined wiki rows*
+- Matches runs to **pre-declared wiki rows only**
-* Regenerates the affected wiki text
+- Regenerates the affected wiki text

-* Either:
+It then either:

-  * shows you a diff (preview), or
+- prints a readable diff, or
-  * writes the changes to the wiki
+- writes the updated text to the wiki

 Important boundaries:

-* If a run is **not mapped**, it is ignored
+- If a run is **not mapped**, it is ignored
-* If a wiki row is **not declared**, it is never touched
+- If a wiki row is **not declared**, it is never touched
-* The bot never invents new structure
+- No new rows or sections are created

 This makes it safe to run repeatedly.

 ---

-## Project Pipeline
+## Pipeline overview

-1. **Mappings** describe *what belongs where*
+1. **Mappings** define what belongs where
-2. **Wiki terms** help translate naming differences
+2. **Wiki terms** translate naming differences
 3. The **API layer** fetches and cleans run data
-4. The **renderer** updates only mapped rows
+4. The **renderer** updates mapped rows only
-5. The **CLI** decides whether to preview, save, or export
+5. The **CLI** controls preview vs write behavior

 ---

-## Folder and file structure
+## Repository structure

-Here is how the repository is organised and how each part is used:

 ### `mapping/`

-* Each `.json` file usually represents **one game**
+- Each `.json` file usually represents one game
-* Each file lists:
+- Each file lists:

-  * which wiki page(s) are involved
+  - the target wiki page(s)
-  * which rows already exist on that page
+  - the rows that already exist
-  * which speedrun.com categories feed those rows
+  - the speedrun.com categories that feed those rows

-Only data described here will ever be used.
+Only data defined here is ever used.

 ---

 ### `wikiterms/`

-Speedrun.com names and wiki names often do not match exactly.
+Speedrun.com naming does not always match wiki naming.

-This folder contains dictionaries that say:
+This folder contains translation dictionaries used during matching, for example:

-> “When the API says *this*, the wiki means *that*.”

-They are used during matching so mappings stay readable and stable.

-Examples of what goes here:

-* Category name variants
+- category name variants
-* Variable label differences
+- variable label differences
-* Region / platform wording differences
+- platform / region wording

+These keep mappings readable and stable.

 ---

 ### `wikiterms/curations/`

-This folder is for **exceptions**.
+Curations handle exceptions.

-Use curations when:
+Use these when:

-* One game breaks otherwise global rules
+- a game breaks otherwise global rules
-* A category is intentionally named differently on the wiki
+- a category is intentionally named differently
-* The API is inconsistent for a specific title
+- the API behaves inconsistently for a specific title

-Curations override normal wiki terms and only apply where needed.
+Curations override normal wiki terms and apply only where present.

 ---

-### Other folders
+### Other directories

-* `api/` – talks to speedrun.com and normalizes run data
+- `api/` – speedrun.com API access and normalization
-* `wiki/` – builds new wiki text and generates diffs
+- `wiki/` – wikitext generation and diffing
-* `sync.py` – main entry point and command‑line handling
+- `sync.py` – main entry point and CLI handling

 ---

-## Running the tool
+## Typical usage

-This project is typically used in two phases:
+The project is usually used in two phases:

-1. **Generate or update mapping files** (one-time or occasional)
+1. Generate or update mapping files (occasional)
-2. **Run the sync tool** to preview or apply updates
+2. Run the sync tool to preview or apply updates

 ---

-### Generating mappings (helper script)
+## Generating mappings (helper script)

-This step helps you *create* mapping files by inspecting speedrun.com categories and laying out a starting structure.
+This script inspects speedrun.com categories and produces a starting mapping file.

 ```bash
 python scripts/gen_mapping.py \